The International Arbitration Review: Bulgaria

 Following the 2017 amendments, parties in arbitration proceedings should have online access to the case file.
 Although such options have existed for arbitration at the AC at the BCCI for a long time, applying this condition could create some practical issues in respect of ad hoc arbitration or arbitrations administered by other institutions.

-Breach of public policy no more a ground for set aside
+Breach of public policy no longer grounds for setting aside

 Since the adoption of the ICAA in 1988, a breach of public policy was one of the grounds for setting aside, as it is also under Article 34(2)(b)(ii) of the Model Law.
 The provision was widely used by the Supreme Court of Cassation and recognised by legal doctrine.